vincent-fuchs/in-memory-testing/README.md

 ## Disclaimer

 * You may find the implementation "not great", not leveraging enough on Spring integration model..
-But the good thing is that now that you have an integration test that covers everything, you can improve the code and/or config, and run the test to know if you broke something.
+But the good thing is that now that you have an integration test that covers everything, you can improve the code and/or config, and run the test to know if you broke something : you know you have a first version, that is not great but works.
+Maybe that's enough to go to production, at least for now !
+If you need to rework  it (to improve scalability for instance) next month or next year, you can safely do so, because you'll know in few seconds if you broke something.

 * Depending on the machine on which you run the test, you may have to increase the waiting time in the scenario